PonIC/PonIC/README.md

 Run with
 ---------
+* `./bin/pig -x local_strato` in the root directory for local mode
-`./bin/pig -x strato` in Pig’s root directory
+* `./bin/pig -x strato` in Pig’s root directory for distributed mode

 Current Capabilities